mstoffel-sag/c8yMQTT/README.md

 checkout the repo and execute install.sh (sudo rights are needed).
 This will install all dependencies (python etc.) via apt and pip and create a systemd file "c8y.service" that is deployed to  /etc/systemd/system/  the agent is now registered as a linux daemon.
 You can start it via service c8y start.
+When the agent starts the first time it creates the necessary smartrest template.
+To ensure that the newest version of the template you can delete it in the platform.
+The agen will create it on every startup new.

-If the requirements are installed for debugging you can also start the agent simply by
+If the requirements are installed, for debugging you can also start the agent simply by:

 python3 piAgent.py